-- Students must submit a Volunteer Request by a predetermined date.
-See course syllabus. - Volunteer days may be scheduled at a previously assigned facility; however, it is at the site's discretion. - Students may not schedule clinic for more than 40 hours/week and shifts may not exceed 10 hours a day. - Disciplinary action will be taken if students are at clinic during unapproved times.
-All volunteer time must be approved by both the clinic site and clinical coordinator prior to the student attending. - Volunteer time will not be used as makeup days or accrual days. - All clinical policies (attendance, grading, daily logs, uniform, etc.) are to be following during this time. - Any graded exam completed during a volunteer shift must be endorsed before the regular scheduled clinic resumes. - Competencies and grades will be applied to the current or succeeding clinical course; including attendance deductions. - Students must be registered and have already paid for the next clinical course before they are allowed to complete volunteer days scheduled between semesters.
+- Students must submit a completed Volunteer Request by a predetermined date.
+See course syllabus. - Volunteer days may be scheduled at a previously assigned facility; however, it is at the site's discretion. - Students may not schedule clinic for more than 40 hours/week and shifts may not exceed 10 hours a day. - Volunteer time will not be used as makeup days or accrual days. - All clinical policies (attendance, grading, daily logs, uniform, etc.) are to be followed during this time. - All competencies must be endorsed by the end of the volunteer period - Competencies and grades will be applied to the current or succeeding clinical course; including attendance deductions. - Students must be registered and have already paid for the next clinical course before they are allowed to complete volunteer days scheduled between semesters.